 - The Organic MaTRX – a novel slow-release nutrient delivery system

 - Dual release

 - Delivers nutrients in available forms such as ammonium N and sulfur sulfate

-- Contains 16 percent organics
+- Contains up to 16 percent organics

 - Standard-size dry, hard granules

 - Efficient nutrient delivery without the use of coatings or polymers, and reduced nutrient loss to leaching or volatilization, contributing to a healthy environment and bottom line

 - Delivers important nutrients in a uniform way for even feeding

 - Provides nutrients when plants need them most, optimizing utilization and plant performance